 Good in both of these instances—the good tree and the good fruit—is the word agathos.
-And what Jesus is trying to get across to us here is that the tree is good, because it fulfills its purpose.
+What Jesus is trying to get across to us here is that the tree is good, because it fulfills its purpose.
 It is doing what it was designed to do.
 A good tree does what God created it to do.
 He designed a tree to grow and flourish, but mostly He designed it to produce good fruit, fruit that is nourishing, for the benefit of a person who might partake of it or an animal even.
 Or, it is also good for itself in that it drops its fruit on the ground, and good seeds will then spring up and produce another tree.
 So, it is performing the things that it was designed to do.
 And, it is doing it well, as God intended.

 So, it is good because it produces a benefit which is alongside its purpose; it is doing what it was designed to do.
 A thing is good—such as a tree or fruit—when it does what it was designed to do.
 This is the main point to remember.

 Also in Matthew 25, I am going to read a few verses here.
 (We are still concerned with agathos, here.)
-This is part of the parable of the talents.
+This is part of the Parable of the Talents.

 Matthew 25:19-21 "After a long time the lord of those servants came and settled accounts with them.
 So he who had received five talents came and brought five other talents, saying, 'Lord, you delivered to me five talents; look, I have gained five more talents besides them.'
 "His lord said to him, 'Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord.'”

 His works, we could say, were in compliance with what was expected of him.
 They were pleasing to his master, and that made him good in his master’s sight.
-So again, we have agathos implying that it is beneficial in effect; what is produced is good; it is perfect for the instruction the person was to do.
+So, we have agathos implying that it is beneficial in effect; what is produced is good; it is perfect for the instruction the person was to do.

 Now we understand here that Jesus wants us to get a moral and spiritual lesson out of this.
 It is not just the fact that he had been given money or talents, and he was supposed to work with it until the master returned.
-He wants us to understand the idea that He has given us many things—many graces—many gifts—not necessarily money.
-But that He has given to us His spirit; He has given us opportunities; He has given us all these things, and He has told us to work with these things until He comes.
+He wants us to understand the idea that He has given us many things—many graces, many gifts—not necessarily money.
+But that He has given to us His Spirit; He has given us opportunities; He has given us all these things, and He has told us to work with these things until He comes.
 And so, we are supposed to be good and pleasing in His sight—good and faithful servants of His—by fulfilling the required tasks that He had set us to do.

 And so, when He returns, hopefully He will say to us, “Well done, good and faithful servant!
 Because you have taken what I have given you and increased it”—meaning you have grown and overcome; you have produced the fruit that He wants to see in you.

-So, there is, obviously, an overlap between the physical goodness and the moral goodness (Or you could say that the physical and moral implications or connotations of agathos).
+There is, obviously, an overlap between the physical goodness and the moral goodness (Or you could say that the physical and moral implications or connotations of agathos).
 It is not just being physically good, but spiritually good as well.
 They both suggest successfully fulfilling a beneficial purpose.

-So, He gives us something good to do, and it is our job to be good Christians and do it.
+He gives us something good to do, and it is our job to be good Christians and do it.

-However, we are not done with agathos yet, because there is one other person in the universe who is also called Good—not just things, not just men, but God Himself is also called Good.
-Please turn back to Matthew 19, about the Rich Young Ruler.
+However, we are not done with agathos yet, because there is one other person in the universe who is also called good—not just things, not just men, but God Himself is also called good.
+Please turn back to Matthew 19, about the rich young ruler.